You are here:

 The data portal offers user-friendly, central access to marine research data, visualisations, reports and publications from a variety of data repositories and libraries in the context of German marine research.

-The database is a comprehensive source of information on the German coastal zone of the North Sea and Baltic Sea as well as neighbouring marine areas.
-The data is collected by state and federal authorities and made available to the public free of charge.
+The Marine Data Infrastructure Germany (MDI-DE) contains data on the German coastal zone of the North Sea and Baltic Sea as well as neighbouring marine areas.
+The data is collected by state and federal authorities.

 A portal about the research icebreaker FS Polarstern of the Alfred Wegener Institute (AWI) with current reports, pictures and data directly from the ship.